What is osteoarthritis?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend

 on how severe the condition is.
-The goal of treatment is to reduce joint pain and
+The goal of treatment is to ease joint pain and stiffness,

-- Physical and occupational therapy.
-These types of therapy may help to reduce joint pain, improve joint flexibility,
+Physical and occupational therapy.
+These types of therapy may help ease joint pain, improve joint flexibility, and reduce

-- Weight maintenance.
-Keeping a healthy weight or losing weight if needed may help to prevent or reduce
+Weight maintenance.
+Keeping a healthy weight, or losing weight if needed, may help to prevent or ease

-by mouth as a pill, or rubbed on the skin as a cream.
+by mouth as a pill.
+Or you may rub them on your skin in a cream.

 Talk with your healthcare providers about the risks, benefits, and possible side effects

-Because osteoarthritis causes joints to degenerate over time, it can cause disability.
+Because OA causes joints to get worse over time, it can cause disability.
 It can cause

-pain and movement problems that make a person less able to do normal
+pain and movement problems.
+These can make you less able to do normal daily activities

 Living with osteoarthritis

-Although there is no cure for osteoarthritis, it is important to help keep joints
+Although there is no cure for OA, it's important to help keep joints working.
+You

-functioning by reducing pain and inflammation.
-Work on a treatment plan with your healthcare provider that includes medicine and therapy.
-Work on lifestyle changes
+can ease pain and inflammation.
+Work on a treatment plan with your healthcare provider.

+The plan may include medicine and therapy.
+Work on lifestyle changes that can improve

-walking, low-impact aerobic exercise, and range-of-motion exercises.
-Stretching exercises
+low-impact aerobic exercise, and range-of-motion exercises.
+Stretching exercises may

-- Using adaptive equipment.
-Reachers and grabbers allow people to extend their reach and reduce straining.
+Using adaptive equipment.
+Reachers and grabbers allow you to extend your reach and reduce straining.
 Dressing

-with your healthcare provider to develop a plan to reduce this risk.
+with your healthcare provider to create a plan to reduce this risk.